Violin 1

 Outside of music, Chloe enjoys cycling and dance.

-Beyond these achievements, Dennis has been actively involved with the Auckland Philharmonia through the Big Play In programme and the Orchestral Summer Schools.
+Beyond these achievements, Dennis has been actively involved with the Auckland Philharmonia through the Big Play In programme, Orchestral Summer Schools, and Masterclasses with overseas professors such as Steve Cohen.

 Music has always been an indispensable part of Joy’s life.
 She started learning piano at the age of 4.
 When she was 11 she attended a symphony concert, performed by the China Philharmonic Orchestra, which deeply inspired her and sparked her fascination with orchestral music.
 That experience led her to decide to learn the bassoon.
 She feels incredibly fortunate to have been selected as a bassoonist for AYO 2025.